 As the world changes, the amount of children in homeschool is on a steady climb.
-More and more parents are seeking homeschool as their preferred education source for their children for a variety of reasons.
+More and more parents are seeking homeschool as their preferred education source for their children for various reasons.
 Whether parents want to homeschool their children because of religious beliefs, bullying at public schools, or ill-feelings towards the state’s guidelines and policies, a cost comes with homeschooling.
 How much does it cost to homeschool?

 - Curriculum (USD 300.00- USD 600.00 per year)